guittari/3D-Microscopy-Metadata-Standards-3D-MMS/README.md

 A `config.yaml` file is provided where a user can specify input files and categories for the Data Conversion and Validator scripts.
 Parameters corresponding to each script are as follows:

 `convert_and_extract_from_csv.py`
 - input_excel_file: specifies which Excel workbook to use.
-We are using data.xlsx for our intended work
+We are using data.xlsm for our intended work

 `json_schema_validator.py`
 - category: specifies which metadata category to validate against
 - input_file_name: specifies which input JSON file to validate

 Input files should be placed in the directory `json_schemas/input_files`.
+Output files will be displayed in the newly created json_schemas/output_files` folder.
+This will contain a separate excel sheet for each sheet in the orginal excel, data.xlsm.

 ## Data Conversion and Validation usage